-- The absence of a national groundwater management policy which lays down norms and standards to guide regional and local groundwater management practices; - The lack of implementation of the 'Policy and Strategy for Groundwater Quality Management in SA; - Insufficient co-operation between different government departments involved in land use management and activities which impact upon groundwater resources; - The absence of clear and effective regulation of subterranean government water control areas; - The absence of strategies to involve the private sector and communities in the regulation and management of groundwater resources; - The lack of professionalism in parts of the groundwater industry; - The absence of an effective conflict resolution mechanism to resolve disputes between competing users concerning over-abstraction or interception of groundwater resources; - The lack of effective monitoring, compliance and control systems regulating groundwater abstraction. - The backlog in issuing groundwater licenses, resulting in groundwater use taking place without proper regulation.

-- The challenge of dealing with illegal water use while only 20% of groundwater use has been verified at this stage and is seen as a major task ahead for which only limited capacity exists. - The lack of uploading groundwater use monitoring information as required in term of licenses. - The slow process of achieving compliance with water use conditions as a result of limited capacity in Regional Offices. - The poor compliance in terms of sustainable groundwater use for domestic water supply to communities by municipalities.
-Regulatory oversight in the form of standards setting, monitoring of performance, setting of prices, etc of the groundwater component of this infrastructure requires urgent attention.
+- The absence of a national groundwater management policy which lays down norms and standards to guide regional and local groundwater management practices; - The lack of implementation of the 'Policy and Strategy for Groundwater Quality Management in SA, 2000; - Insufficient co-operation between different government departments involved in land-use management and activities which impact upon groundwater resources; - The absence of clear and effective regulation of subterranean government water control areas; - The absence of strategies to involve the private sector and communities in the regulation and management of groundwater resources; - The lack of professionalism in parts of the groundwater industry; - The absence of an effective conflict-resolution mechanism to resolve disputes between competing users concerning over-abstraction or interception of groundwater resources; - The lack of effective monitoring, compliance and control systems regulating groundwater abstraction. - The backlog in issuing groundwater abstraction licenses, resulting in groundwater use taking place without proper regulation. - The challenge of dealing with illegal water use while only 20% of groundwater use has been verified at this stage, a process which must be seen as a major task ahead and for which only limited capacity exists within the regulator. - The lack of uploading groundwater-use monitoring information on the relevant data base as required in term of the licenses. - The slow process of achieving compliance with water-use licence conditions as a result of limited capacity in Regional Offices to carry our compliance monitoring. - The poor compliance by municipalities in terms of sustainable groundwater use for domestic water supply to communities.
+Regulatory oversight in the form of standards setting, monitoring of performance, setting of prices, etc. of the groundwater component of this infrastructure requires urgent high-level attention.